 Then, in 2002, he came to international attention with his book, The Faith of George W. Bush, which landed on the New York Times bestseller list twice, won numerous awards, and was a source for Oliver Stone’s acclaimed movie W., a chronicle of President Bush’s rise to the presidency.

-This groundbreaking book led to a string of influential works over the next decade and a half.
+This groundbreaking book led to a string of influential works over the next two decades.
 Mansfield wrote noted studies of American soldiers at war, Barack Obama, Abraham Lincoln, the Guinness brewing company, Pope Benedict XVI, Winston Churchill, Jesus Christ, Oprah Winfrey, and, of course, the Kurds and modern men.

 His work was celebrated.
 His book on the Kurds was named “Book of the Year” by Rudaw, the leading Kurdish news service.
 His history of the crucifixion of Jesus Christ was called “masterful” by Publisher’s Weekly.
 He won Audie and Retailer’s Choice awards.
 Repeatedly, his books landed on the New York Times bestsellers list.

-While managing his busy writing and speaking life, he founded a company that helps prominent figures and leading organizations produce high-quality books.
-He began training leaders, often appearing at top conferences around the world.
-He also began coaching leaders to speak well, something he has done with politicians, leading artists, top authors, and at leading universities.
+While managing his busy writing and speaking life, he founded a company that helps prominent figures and top organizations produce high-quality books.
+He began training leaders, often appearing at conferences around the world.
+He also began coaching leaders to speak well, something he has done with politicians, leading artists, bestselling authors, and at major universities.

 Stephen and his beloved wife, Beverly, split their time between Nashville, Tennessee, and Washington, D.C.